DoTheSmartThings/CleanThings/README.md

 Clean Things
 ======
 This repository is dedicated to certifying IoT devices and sensors that have been verified to be free from any Chinese backdoors or hacking threats.
-Our goal is to provide a resource for building a smart home that is completely safe and secure.
+Our goal is to provide a resource for building a smart home that is completely safe and secure from any Chinese threats.

 Purpose
 ------